Auburn vs. Houston Birmingham Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Houston Stats and Trends

-- Houston has seven wins against the spread in 13 games this year.

-- This season, the Cougars have one against the spread win in two games as an underdog of 3 points or more.
+- The Cougars have covered the spread once this season when underdogs by 2.5 points or more (in two chances).

-- Houston's games this season have hit the over on eight of 13 set point totals (61.5%).
+- Houston's games this year have hit the over on eight of 13 set point totals (61.5%).

 - When Houston picks up more than 370.7 yards, the team is 7-3 against the spread and 10-0 overall.